vcali02/practice-car-lot/README.md

 Then, run `npm run server` to start up `json-server` on `http://localhost:3001`.

-In another tab, run `npm run dev' to start up our React app at `http://localhost:3000`.
+In another tab, run `npm run start` to start up our React app at `http://localhost:3000`.

 Go ahead and head to `http://localhost:3001/cars` in your browser to view the data.